 The city has identified a list of nonprofit developers active in the region.
-When a city-owned or acquired property is available, the city will solicit the participation of these nonprofits to develop affordable housing.
+When a city-owned or acquired property is available, the city will solicit the participation of these nonprofits to develop affordable housing and provide notice to the list of developers maintained by HCD.
 Affordable housing funds will be made available to facilitate development and the city will assist in the entitlement process.

-Funding CDBG Housing Trust Fund Lead Agency Housing Services Division Time frame e (Yea rs/Mo onths) , , Objectives 21 22 23 24 25 26 27 28 29 a.
-Solicit nonprofit developers when city-owned or acquired property becomes available for affordable housing. og og og og og og og og og b.
+Funding CDBG Housing Trust Fund Lead Agency Housing Services Division Timeframe (Years/Months) ) Objectives 21 22 23 24 25 26 27 28 29 Solicit nonprofit developers when city-owned or acquired property becomes available for affordable housing and provide notice to the list of developers maintained by HCD. og og og og og og og og og b.
 Provide land for development of affordable housing. og og og og og og og og og c.
 Utilize, where feasible, private-public partnerships for development of affordable housing. og og og og og og og og og Quantified Objectives The provision of city land as part of development projects is expected to generate 272 lower-income units within the planning period.
+LEGEND an = annual JAN (January) FEB (February) MAR (March) AP og = on-going JUL (July) AUG (August) SEP (September) OCT · · • ember) )